castorini/pyserini/pyserini/demo/aclchatgpt/readme.md

 By default, GPT-3 text-davinci-003 is used.
 You can change this in `chatbot.py`.

-`chatbot.py` is the front-end script.
-As a CLI, the user can input a query and the chatbot will return a response.

-`server.py` is the back-end script.
-It is a Flask server that will return a response to a query sent to the server.

-You must have both running for `chatbot.py` to work.

 ## Environment Varaibles
 You will need to create an `.env` file in directory that you are running in.
 The `.env` file should contain the following: